plainbanana/Redis-Cluster-Fast/README.md

 `$seed` is expected to be an unsigned integer value, and is used as an argument for [srandom()](https://linux.die.net/man/3/srandom).

-These are different implementations from Perl's rand and srand.
+These are different implementations from Perl rand and srand.
 In this client, Perl Drand01 is also used to determine the destination node for executing a command that are not cluster commands.

 ## new(%args)